 Given the sheer extent of human impact on the natural environment, it is common convention that biodiversity is declining on a large scale.
 However, studies reveal a more complex picture that is very dependent on the scales and biodiversity metrices used (McGill et al., 2015).
 While local alpha diversity seems to show no decrease in species richness, global biodiversity seems to decline.
 At the same time, local communities show high species turnover (changes in the composition of ecological communities), potentially indicating a different type of biodiversity change; large scale reorganization of communities leading to homogenization across space (Blowes et al., 2019).
 This homogeneity leads to a decrease in biodiversity over larger scales and has serious implications on the ability of species communities to adapt to future environmental changes (Eriksson and Hillebrand, 2019).

-Changes to the environment caused by the enhancement of accessibility, such as cities and roads, might lead to a different species filter which favour more similar species across scales.
-Local immigration of species can be enhanced by both changing environmental conditions and favouring species that prefer urban environments as well as through transportation and human traffic as trade roads have led to homogenization (McKinney, 2006).
+Changes to the environment caused by the increase in accessibility, such as cities and roads, might lead to a different species filter which favour more similar species across scales.
+Local immigration of species can be enhanced by both changing environmental conditions and favouring species that prefer urban environments as well as through transportation and human traffic such as trade roads have led to homogenization (McKinney, 2006).
 Both ways are indirect effects of enhancing accessibility.

 Recent global scale datasets of roads and accessibility to cities provide a new opportunity to measure this aspect of human development at a global scale.
 By integrating the dataset with X amount of biodiversity records, my analysis provides unprecedented insight into the influence of accessibility to cities as a global change driver of biodiversity change.